ratnakar-infosec/flaws_challenge_walkthough/flaws.cloud/flaws.cloud.md

 **Vulnerability:** This time, the bucket access policy was configured in such a was that "Any Authenticated AWS User" was allowed to list the contents of the bucket.
 Which means anyone with an AWS account can list the files.

-**Solution:** We should avoid changing the default setting to grant unnecessary permissions, even to "Any Authenticated AWS User".
+**Remediation:** We should avoid changing the default setting to grant unnecessary permissions, even to "Any Authenticated AWS User".

 ## Level 3
 Source: http://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud